Archery at the Summer Olympics: History

 The second Olympic Games, Paris 1900, saw the first appearance of archery.
-Seven disciplines in varying distances were contested.
+Seven men's disciplines in varying distances were contested.
 At the 1904 Summer Olympics in St. Louis, six archery events were contested, of which three were men's and three were women's competitions.
 Team archery was introduced, as was women's archery.
 At the 1908 Summer Olympics, three archery events were held.
-Archery was not featured at the 1912 Summer Olympics but reappeared in the 1920 Summer Olympics.
+Archery was not featured at the 1912 Summer Olympics but reappeared in the 1920 Summer Olympics but only as a men's event.

-Between 1920 and 1972, archery was not contested at the Olympic games.
+Archery has appeared in the Olympics only eighteen times, as between 1920 and 1972 it was not included in the program.
 The archery competition featured at the 1972 Summer Olympics in Munich consisted of a double FITA Round (from 2014 known as a '1440 Round') competition with two events: men's individual and women's individual.
 This form of archery competition was held until the 1988 Summer Olympics, when team competition was added and the Grand FITA Round format was used.
 Starting at the 1992 Summer Olympics, the Olympic Round with head-to-head matches was adopted and has been used ever since.

 In 1984 at Los Angeles, Neroli Fairhall of New Zealand was the first paraplegic competitor in the Olympic Games.

+Since 2004, the archery competitions at the Olympic Games have often been held in iconic locations like the Panathinaikos Stadium (2004), Lord’s Cricket Ground (2012), and the Sambodromo (2016).
+In the 2024 Paris games, it took place outside the Hôtel des Invalides in the Esplanade.

-Medal tables
+Medal table

 Archery competitions in 1900, 1904, 1908, and 1920 years preceded the modern, standardized archery competition under the rules of the World Archery Federation.
 They were contested by three nations at most in any given year, and were dominated by home nations in both the number of participants and number of medals won.
 The nations that competed during that period were France, Belgium, the Netherlands, Great Britain, and the United States.
 In some events in Antwerp (1920) bronze medals were not awarded as only two nations competed.

 1972 marked the beginning of the modern archery competition at the Olympic Games.
 The events began to use standardized forms and many nations competed.

-This table includes archery competitions in 1900, 1904, 1908, and 1920 in addition to the ones from 1972 on.
+This table includes archery competitions in 1900, 1904, 1908, and 1920 in addition to the ones from 1972 onward.